 No Export for You: Despite having its Latin American dub for all 26 episodes, has not aired in Latin America.
 At least the DVD releases in US (Region 1), Mexico (Regions 1 and 4) and Argentina (Region 4) include this dub.

-But even Toonami rescuing the show was in vain, since Cartoon Network has written it off financially, preventing it from airing on Toonami ever again.
-At least Toonami is giving the show a 7-episode marathon so that it can at least reach its conclusion.
+But even Toonami rescuing the show was in vain.
+Cartoon Network wrote off the show financially, preventing it from airing on Toonami ever again.
+At least Toonami kept to their word and gave the show a 7-episode marathon so that it can at least reach its conclusion.

 Given the climate of entertainment today, where comic book adaptations are some of the hottest properties around, the fact that Cartoon Network either could not or would not make a killing off a Batman show is mind-boggling.
 Batman is the single best-selling comic book there is, and has already had four successful television adaptations going back to the 1960s— to say nothing of his films and video games.
 Batman prints money, he's the very definition of a cash cow, to the point where DC's basic marketing strategy sometimes feels like "Make everything as similar to Batman as possible."
 There are no words, basically, for how hard you have to try to not have a successful Batman adaptation.